 “What happens in the Arctic does not stay in the Arctic,” said the committee in a statement to Mongabay.
 “Americans need to understand that what is happening to Arctic communities is coming to their regions — rising sea levels, economic impacts, erosion of beaches and shorelines.
 The Arctic refuge is where we must take a stand to address climate change.”

 An estimated 1,400 gigatons of carbon is currently embedded in the world’s permafrost, mostly in the Arctic and sub-Arctic, according to scientists.
-But the prediction that the Earth could experience dramatic and very dangerous warming if a major proportion of existing permafrost has not been a risk that has deterred the Biden administration energy goals.
+But the prediction that the Earth could experience dramatic and very dangerous warming if a major proportion of existing permafrost is released has not been a risk that has deterred the Biden administration energy goals.

 In fact, the release of an environmental analysis by the U.S. Department of the Interior for the ConocoPhillips project known as Willow, for an oil development on the National Petroleum Reserve in Alaska, is seen as the Biden administration signaling its support for oil drilling in the state’s northern slope, despite his campaign promise to ban new oil and gas leases.